Employment and Support Allowance (ESA) eligibility

 (c) Cannot raise either arm above head height as if to reach for something - 6 Points

-Activity 4: Picking up and moving or things using your upper body and arms
+Activity 4: Do you have any difficulty picking up and moving things using your upper body and arms?

 Descriptors: